AZERBAIJAN DEMOCRATIC REPUBLIC — THE FIRST PARLIAMENTARY REPUBLIC IN THE EAST

 principles of defining its own fate by the people of Azerbaijan, respecting the

-rights of people, living in peace with foreign countries and neighbour states
+rights of people, living in peace with foreign countries and neighbor states

 increased the prestige of the People's Republic of Azerbaijan in the